 Mid North Forecast

-Monday Cloudy.
-Medium (50%) chance of showers, most likely before evening.
-Winds W 20 to 30 km/h tending SW early in the morning then becoming light in the evening.
+Thursday Partly cloudy.
+High (70%) chance of showers, most likely in the early morning.
+Winds NW 25 to 35 km/h tending W in the morning then becoming light in the evening.

-Wednesday Partly cloudy.
-Medium (50%) chance of showers, most likely before evening.
-Winds W 25 to 35 km/h tending SW during the morning then becoming light during the evening.
+Friday Partly cloudy.
+Slight (20%) chance of a shower in the west.
+Light winds becoming W 15 to 20 km/h during the morning then becoming light during the afternoon.

 Mid North Weather Forecasts

 ||5||13||80%||1-5mm||Slight||SE 12||82||S 16||66|

 The cold fronts that have frozen southeastern Australia haven't had the gas to push far enough north to cool Darwin, with heat records for the NT capital.

 As residents in New South Wales emerge from under the rug after their , the question on the blue lips of many is what's the best way to stay warm?
 While many may feel their insides are rapidly chilling, Dr Ollie Jay from the University of Sydney said little was happening to our bodies internally and the cold was all due to "perception".

 So far this winter Western Australia has been divided, unseasonably cold in the south and hot in the north.